PedroCristo/portfolio_project_4/TESTING.md

 * The functionality to update a message, previously sent by the user or by the superuser, is working without issues.
 A new page is open, to update the comment when the button edit is pressed.
 Once the action is complete, the interactive message is displayed at the top of the page.
+* On the Books Page, the CRUD functionality is working without issues.
+Logged in users can create a new post such as update or delete their own posts, also any post can be updated or deleted on this page by the Superuser.

 ### Backend/Admin Panel
 * I have tested the Admin Panel repeatedly since the start of the project development.
 All the models are working without issues.
   I have created, deleted, and updated data in all models without errors.
 The models have the behavior expected for what they were built for.
-* Whenever a user comments on a post the Superuser has to approve it before it will be displayed on the website.
+* Whenever a user comments on a post or submits a book post the Superuser has to approve it before it will be displayed on the website.
 This functionality is working without issues.
 * When the author is posting a new recipe all the required fields have to be filled otherwise the author can't submit the post to the database.